wcsng/wcsng/_pages/openings.md

 -->

 ### Applications for PhD and Postdoc positions
-If you are interested in working with us as a PhD student or postdoc, please send an email.
+If you are interested in working with us as a PhD student or postdoc, please send an email directly to Dinesh Bharadia.
 State briefly why you are interested and attach a CV.
 No need for a separate cover letter or certificates. **Important**: please insert _"Application PhD"_ or _"Application Postdoc"_ in the subject line.

 <!--There are  postdoc scholarship available.
 I'd be happy to support you after you apply to our group.
 Take a look at the [veni fellowship](http://www.nwo.nl/en/funding/our-funding-instruments/nwo/innovational-research-incentives-scheme/veni/index.html) or the [Marie Curie fellowship](http://ec.europa.eu/research/mariecurieactions/about-msca/actions/if/index_en.htm).-->